cloudstitch/sketch-data-populator/README.md

 Read more about [designing with meaningful data](https://medium.com/sketch-app-sources/designing-with-meaningful-data-5456b40e172e#.1mft9hyv2).

-_Sketch Data Populator_ not only makes you more productive (probably around [60x faster](https://vimeo.com/131896485)), it changes the way you design user interfaces (at least that's what happened to us).
+The original _Sketch Data Populator_ not only makes you more productive (probably around [60x faster](https://vimeo.com/131896485)), it changes the way you design user interfaces (at least that's what happened to us).
+And this Cloudstitch extension makes you _even more_ productive by letting you manage your data in shared spreadsheets instead of cumbersome JSON files.

 ## How to install
-Download the latest version from the [releases page](https://github.com/preciousforever/sketch-data-populator/releases), unzip it and double-click the `Sketch Data Populator.sketchplugin` file to install it in Sketch.
+Download the latest version from the [releases page](https://github.com/cloudstitch/cloudstitch-sketch-plugin/releases), unzip it and double-click the `Cloudstitch.sketchplugin` file to install it in Sketch.

 <a href="http://bit.ly/SketchRunnerWebsite">
   <img width="160" height="40" src="http://sketchrunner.com/img/badge_blue.png" >